fabagaipo/fabagaipo/README.md

 - 🔭 I’m currently working on graduating college atm!
 - 🌱 I’m currently learning on how to be better at coding 🤣
 - 👯 I’m looking to collaborate with other people interested in the same things as me or just want to hang out in general
-- 📫 How to reach me: email (bagaipofayne@gmail.com) or any of my sns accounts listed below
+- 📫 How to reach me: email (bagaipofayne@gmail.com), twitter, linkedin, or even discord [krazy #6679]
 - 😄 Pronouns: she/her
 - 🥅 2022 Goals: Getting rid of procrastination and actually try to do better academically and in person
 - ⚡ Hobbies: Gamesss (Genshin Impact, Minecraft, CODM, and other fps games), Music, Movies, and Manga/Webtoons